 Charlotte, even old and bed-bound, was involved with everyone’s life to the extent she could be.
 And she loved giving advice.

-When Carlene Butts was angsting about learning to drive, Charlotte (who did have her non-nonsense side) decided she’d had enough of it and one day snapped at her, “Oh, just get it over with.”
+When Carlene Butts was angsting about learning to drive, Charlotte (who did have her no-nonsense side) decided she’d had enough of it and one day snapped at her, “Oh, just get it over with.”
 And Carlene, who found this hilarious, actually did.

 I know these exchanges were as much a gift, if not more, to Charlotte as than they were to our team.
-Even at that advanced age, in that body which could barely move, she was still able to do the work that, one might say, she was put here to do.
+Even at that advanced age, in that body which could barely move, my mother was still able to do the work that, one might say, she was put here to do.
 She felt needed, and useful.
 And she was.
 Even to those on whom she was so dependent, and who took such good care of her.

 Accept help.
 Accept helping.
 Accept the need and rightness of both.
 You don’t believe me?
 Try it and see.